madanyc/workfront-learn.en/help/guide/administrator-fundamentals/project-templates/project-templates-course-introduction.md

 ---
 title: Project templates&#58; Course introduction
-description:  In this video, you will learn how Adobe Workfront project templates can help your organization capture an entire workflow from beginning to end.
+description:  In this video, you will learn how project templates can help your organization capture an entire workflow from beginning to end.
 topic:
 activity: deploy
 doc-type: intro video